haksorus/mobilenetv2-cars-classification/README.md

 This is a MobileNetV2-based cars recognition (Stanford Cars-196 Dataset classification)

-There are several criteria of work:
+There are several important criteria of work:

 * Accuracy